dotnet/docs-aspire/docs/whats-new/preview-4.md

 builder.Build().Run();
 ```

-### Splitting bind mounts and volumes into separate methods
+### Split bind mounts and volumes into separate methods

 Splitting bind mounts and volumes into separate methods.
 Bind mounts are used to mount a file or directory from the host into the container.
 Volumes are used to mount a volume from the host into the container.
 Splitting these into separate methods makes it easier to understand how the container is being used.